gazebosim/gz-sim/tutorials/example_angle.md

 ignition::math::Angle a_half = ignition::math::Angle::HalfPi;
 ```

-By the default all the value are in radians, but you can use the method `Degree` to convert it to degrees.
+By default, all values are in radians, but you can use the method `Degree` to convert to degrees.

 ```{.cpp}
 // Output the angle in radians and degrees.